chanzuckerberg/czgenepi/docs/frontend/README.md

 % npm --prefix src/ts install
 ```

+## Running in development mode

-4. Start Webpack in dev mode (watches for file changes)
+1. Start Webpack in dev mode (watches for file changes)
 ```zsh
 % npm --prefix src/ts start
 ```

 That's it!
 Output files will automatically appear in the `static` folder of the Flask app (src/py/covidr/static).
+React hot reloading is not supported, so a browser refresh is required to see updated content.

 ## Linting